 To download a PDF version of this page, click here.

-Y-Shield is a carbon-based paint that shields electric fields when grounded.
-It also blocks any incoming radio frequencies.
-It is a black paint that is applied as a primer.
-It is non-toxic.
-Your painter will need to apply several layers of top-coat paint to cover the black Y-Shield once it is applied.
-It is applied either on the interior or exterior of your house.
+Y-Shield and RF-ECO are both carbon-based paints that shield Radio Frequency (RF) signals as well as electric fields (when grounded).
+They are a black paint that is applied as a primer.
+They are non-toxic.
+Your painter will need to apply several layers of top-coat paint to cover the black Y-Shield and RF-ECO paints once they are applied.
+They are applied either on the interior or exterior of your house.
 Windows will need to be shielded from incoming radio frequencies using separate shielding materials (film, metal screen and/or curtain fabric).

 I do not apply either the paint (nor the window film).
 You will need to hire a local painter to do that and hire an electrician to ground the paint (if you ground the paint).
 I have several tradespeople in Southern California who are experienced at applying this paint, and grounding it, if needed.

-If you have your own electrician and painter apply this product, you can order Y-Shield HSF54 paint, EBX10 conductive tape and a grounding kit from Safe Living Technologies in Ontario, Canada, or order Y-Shield HSF54 paint and accompanying products from LessEMF in New York.
+If you have your own electrician and painter apply these products, you can order Y-Shield HSF54 or RF-ECO paint, EBX10 conductive tape and a grounding kit from Safe Living Technologies in Ontario, Canada, or order Y-Shield HSF54 paint and accompanying products from LessEMF in New York.
 See below for links.
-One liter of paint covers up to 81 square feet, while one U.S. gallon reportedly covers .
+One liter of paint generally covers up to 81 square feet, while one U.S. gallon reportedly covers .
 We recommend you use one or two coats for electric field shielding and two coats for radio frequency shielding.

 An alternative is to purchase Y-Shield HSF54 Paint from LessEMF in New York (888-537-7363).
 The cost, as of June 2023, is $52.46 per one-liter pail and $246.75 per five-liter pail (1.32 U.S. Gallons).
-(You will notice that the cost of the paint is much lower from Safe Living Technologies for the five-liter pail, but you will also have to compare shipping costs from these two retailers to where you live.)
+(You will notice that the cost of the paint is somewhat lower from Safe Living Technologies than LessEMF for the five-liter pail, but you will also have to compare shipping costs from these two retailers to where you live.)

 Information on how to apply the paint is available on the websites for LessEMF and Safe Living Technologies.
 An overview of Y-Shield paint from the manufacturer with information on its characteristics and its low toxicity is available here.
 Instructions on how to apply the paint are provided here.
 Instructions on how to ground the paint are provided here, as well as below.